Estar27/Customer_Segmentation_Project/README.md

   - *Product Tutorials*: Provide advanced tutorials or consultations for product usage.
   - *Consistent Engagement*: Maintain regular contact through newsletters and personalized updates.
   - *Tailored Recommendations*: Use their purchase history for personalized product suggestions.
-  - *Exclusive Community*: Create an online forum for them to connect with each other and the brand
+  - *Exclusive Community*: Create an online forum for them to connect with each other and the brand.
+- **Dormant Customers**

 ## Recommendations
 1. **Promote Top Sellers**: